CartStack

 THE BRIEF

-CartStack is a SaaS platform that helps eCommerce and hospitality businesses recover abandoned carts and boost revenue.
-While their product delivered measurable results, their existing brand identity didn’t fully reflect the trust, innovation, and personality needed to stand out in a competitive market.
+CartStack is a SaaS platform in e-commerce and hospitality that allows clients to recover abandoned carts and increase their revenue.
+While the product drove clear results, their previous brand identity did little to convey the required trust, innovation, and personality that would help them differentiate in an increasingly competitive market.

-The team approached me to completely rebrand their visual identity—developing a modern, approachable system that would resonate with both technical and marketing audiences.
-The goal was to differentiate CartStack from the typical “sea of sameness” in SaaS branding while creating a cohesive experience across web, product, and marketing touchpoints.
+They approached me to rebrand their visual identity, devising a modern, approachable system which would resonate with both technical and marketing audiences.
+This was to make it different from the usual “sea of sameness” in SaaS branding, while creating cohesion across web, product, and marketing touchpoints.

 THE SOLUTION

 The rebrand established a cohesive visual identity system that elevated CartStack’s presence in the SaaS space, balancing professionalism with a friendly, approachable tone.
-The updated logo set the foundation, supported by a custom illustrated iconography suite and a distinctive typographic system that brought warmth and personality to the brand.
+The updated logo led the way, supported by a custom-illustrated iconography suite and a distinctive typographic system.
+This brought warmth and personality to the brand.

-Beyond the core identity, the design work extended into a scalable system built with web and dashboard experiences in mind—ensuring clarity, usability, and consistency across both marketing and product environments.
-The comprehensive brand guidelines provided the framework for maintaining this unified experience, giving the CartStack team the tools to apply the brand seamlessly across all touchpoints.
+Beyond identity design, the work continued into a scalable system designed with web and dashboard experiences in mind to ensure clarity, usability, and consistency across both marketing and product environments.
+Great brand guidelines kept this unified experience in place and empowered the CartStack team for a seamless application.

 “One of the most energizing and rewarding creative experiences we've had.